erkutkoral/UNICEF/README.md

 # Thank You. ⚓
-* Thank you for this tast, I really enjoyed while performing.
+* Thank you for this task, I really enjoyed while performing.
     * Looking forward to meet the whole team and operate together in projects.

 [LinkedIn](https://www.linkedin.com/in/erkutkoral/)